benfolsom/LW_integrator/README.md

   retarded-vector potentials and conjugate-momentum dynamics.
 The ``core`` package is a faithful transcription of the proven legacy solver and is kept in numerical lockstep by an integration test suite.
+* **Reference publication.**  For the scientific context, derivations, and benchmark scenarios, see the project paper referenced above; the codebase tracks the configurations described there.
 * **Documentation.**  The refreshed Sphinx site under ``docs/`` explains the theoretical background, quick-start workflows, validation procedures, and contributor guidance.
 A new ``theory`` page summarises the covariant